GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 you have selected, the parameters such as location and dimensions are handled automatically.
 What remains is to specify the *attributes* of the panel.
 Typically, panels settings are given via a module's **-F** option by appending one or more modifiers.
-Here is a list of the attributes that is under your control:
+Here is a list of the attributes that are under your control:

 #.
 Color or pattern.
 You specify the fill you want with **+g**\ *fill* [Default is no fill].
    For instance, paint the panel yellow with **+g**\ yellow.